anthochamp/dart-inet-connectivity-checker/README.md

 - Which is cancellable and support both global and per endpoint timeouts,
 - Which keep it simple.
 It is stateless.

 This package is not meant to be used with Flutter on the Web (check *Internet Connection Check for Flutter on the Web* below for alternatives).

-If you search for a stateful Internet Connectivity Checker, check out these packages :
+If you search for a stateful Internet Connectivity Checker, check out these
+packages:

 - [ac_connectivity](https://pub.dev/packages/ac_connectivity)
 - [internet_connection_checker](https://pub.dev/packages/internet_connection_checker)